Rushworth Football Club: History

 The old gold-mining town of Rushworth was established during the 1850s and grew rapidly.
 At its peak during the late nineteenth and early twentieth centuries there were no fewer than twenty-six working mines in the locality supporting a floating population that on occasion was reckoned to number as many as 40,000 inhabitants.
-Football was definitely being played in the area as early as the 18870s but the Rushworth Football Club was not formed until 1882 and did not officially affiliate with a league or association until 1897, when it was a founding member, along with Murchison, Nagambie and Whroo, of the Upper Goulburn Football Association.
-Prior to world war one Rushworth also spent time as a member of the Goulburn Valley Football Association (1900-12) and the Waranga North East Football League (1913-14).
+Football was definitely being played in the area as early as the 1870s but the Rushworth Football Club was not formed until 1882.
+Its first published match was in May, 1887 against Heathcote in Heathcote and did not officially affiliate with a league or association until 1897, when it was a founding member, along with Murchison, Nagambie and Whroo, of the Upper Goulburn Football Association.
+Prior to world war one Rushworth also spent time as a member of the Goulburn Valley Football Association (1900–12) and the Waranga North East Football League (1913–14).

-By the 1930s Rushworth’s most prosperous days were well behind it, and indeed the severe economic depression of that time had such an inimical impact on the town that its very survival was threatened.[1]
+By the 1930s Rushworth's most prosperous days were well behind it, and indeed the severe economic depression of that time had such an inimical impact on the town that its very survival was threatened.
 It is somewhat paradoxical therefore that the 1930s saw the Rushworth Football Club achieving the most sustained and significant successes in its history, including a then-unprecedented four Goulburn Valley Football League premierships in a row between 1930 and 1933.
-Rushworth had returned to the Goulburn Valley competition when football had resumed after the Great War, and over the ensuing decade the team’s performances had steadily improved.
-The 1929 season brought Rushworth’s inaugural GVFL grand final, the first of ten that the side was to contest over a twelve season period.
-Five of these were won, making the Tigers, without doubt, the pre-eminent football force in the competition during the 1930s.
+Rushworth had returned to the Goulburn Valley competition when football had resumed after the Great War, and over the ensuing decade the team's performances had steadily improved.
+The 1929 season brought Rushworth's inaugural GVFL grand final, the first of ten that the side was to contest over a twelve-season period.
+Five of these were won, with seven consecutive grand finals between 1929 and 1935, making the Tigers, without doubt, the pre-eminent football force in the competition during the 1930s.

+Fred Honeychurch coached Rushworth to their first premiership in 1930, while Tim Hawkings captained Rushworth from 1931 to 1933.

 During the 1940s and 1950s country football in Victoria gradually became more outwardly professional, and hence more expensive to administer, a state of affairs that made life increasingly difficult for small clubs such as Rushworth.
 By the 1960s it seemed clear that the club had two choices: it could either struggle on in the GVFL, becoming increasingly less competitive as well as economically poorer until it reached the point where it had little option other than to roll over and die, or it could down-size.
 Swallowing a hefty dose of pride, Rushworth bravely opted for the latter course of action, and the 1965 season saw it fielding teams in the somewhat lower profile, but still intensely competitive, Heathcote District Football League.